mayank-vashishtt/HLD/SystemDesign.md

-# Understanding IP Addresses, DNS, and Domain Names
+# Understanding DNS and Load Balancer

 ## 1. What is an IP Address?
 An **IP Address (Internet Protocol Address)** is a unique identifier assigned to each device connected to a network.
 It helps in identifying and communicating with devices over the internet or a private network.